mliszcz/msc-thesis/thesis/chapters/03-solution-overview.md

 ## Introduction to TangoJS

-TangoJS allows building TANGO client applications with the standard web front-end technologies like HTML, CSS and Javascript.
+TangoJS allows building TANGO client applications with standard web front-end technologies like HTML, CSS and Javascript.
 It gives TANGO developers a complete set of tools and APIs required for this task.
-There is a minimal set of dependencies is required.
+There is a minimal set of dependencies required.

-TangoJS has been designed to be a modular ecosystem - one includes only required modules and configures everything according to the project requirements.
-There are three main layers, which are separated and connected with well-defined interfaces.
+TangoJS has been designed to be a modular ecosystem - one includes only the modules one needs and configures everything according to the project requirements.
+There are three main separate layers, which are connected via well-defined interfaces.

 * **TangoJS Core** - Javascript API for programmatic interactions with TANGO from a web browser, partly generated from TANGO IDL;
 * **TangoJS Connector** - interface that abstracts-out communication with TANGO infrastructure via pluggable backend servers;
-* **TangoJS WebComponents** - an extensible widget toolkit for rapid GUI applications development, inspired by Taurus;
+* **TangoJS WebComponents** - an extensible widget toolkit for rapid GUI applications development, inspired by Taurus.

-All these components are described in detail later in this chapter.
+All these components are described in details later on in this chapter.

 ## Design Goals

-Apart from the general goals formulated in [@Sec:introduction], a set of design goals has been established before TangoJS development has started.
+Apart from the general goals formulated in [@Sec:introduction], a set of design goals has been established before the development of TangoJS has started.
 These goals aim to meet the challenges where the existing solutions have failed.
 The goals are mostly related to the technological aspects of implementation.

 **Compliance with the latest web standards.**